-Through expert ergonomics evaluations, Jurgiel is able to identify and measure these risk factors and to recommend controls that reduce the likelihood of MSDs
+Through expert ergonomics assessments, Jurgiel is able to identify and evaluate these risk factors and to recommend controls that reduce the likelihood of MSDs

 During projects involving the assessment and remediation of hazardous waste, protection of the environment is often at the forefront of management consideration.
 It is important to remember, however, that the same hazardous material contamination that threatens groundwater, soil, and air, also has the potential to harm the workers who are removing it.

-Jurgiel has significant experience assisting property owners, project managers, and remediation contractors in personnel protection.
+Jurgiel & Associates has significant experience assisting property owners, project managers, and remediation contractors in achieving appropriate levels of personnel protection.
 Specific services include: